FbW-WD21-E11/BE-Db-Validation-solution/README.md

 ## Bonus tasks

-### Modifying an endpoint - search for pokemon by name and language
+### Modifying an endpoint - search for pokemon by name AND language

 1. Modify the endpoint you created in Task 9